nb/wordpress-tests/README.md

 2. Edit the config.
 USE A NEW DATABASE, BECAUSE ALL THE DATA INSIDE WILL BE DELETED.
 3. $ phpunit all
 4. $ phpunit test_test.php

-The current, official test suite can be found here: http://unit-tests.trac.wordpress.org/